jakubsta/distributed-mobile-camera/README.md

-Chat - React Native with Meteor
+Areola - Distributed Mobile Camera (with React Native and Meteor)
 ===============================

 ### Requirements: